RolandWH/MinMaxNumber/README.md

    4. The average of all the numbers in the column ✔
    5. Display the results ✔
 5. Match the number displayed with a name if applicable ❌
-6. Read MySQL connection details from a config file ❌
+6. Read MySQL connection details from a config file ✔
+7. Add unix/linux support ❌

 ### Structure of the program
 - MinMaxNumber.cpp - This is the main file of the program, it contains code to parse command line arguments and is the central file from which functions inside other files are called.
 This file will be referred to as "main" from now on.
+- Config.cpp - This file handles reading and writing to a configuration file to store user settings
+- Config.hpp - This is just a header file for Config.cpp to allow main to call it's functions.
 - SQLHandler.cpp - This file contains functions to connect and communicate with the target MySQL server.
 - SQLHandler.hpp - This is just a header file for SQLHandler.cpp to allow main to call it's functions.
 - colour.h - This is a header file I created for changing colours on ANSI/VT100 terminals, this is used when I need to display a warning or error message.